Department of Engineering

 For graduation, mechanical engineering majors must maintain an overall grade point average of 2.0 and a cumulative grade point average of 2.0 in engineering courses.

 Permission from the student's advisor is required before taking any course outside USM to satisfy a requirement of the major.

 University Core Curriculum requirements are outlined elsewhere in this catalog.
-Some requirements of the Bachelor of Science in Mechanical Engineering degree program also satisfy Core Curriculum requirements.
+Some requirements of the Bachelor of Science in Mechanical Engineering degree program also satisfy Core Curriculum requirements, as noted.

 Preparation for the Bachelor of Science in Mechanical Engineering degree program should include a high school transcript with 4 units of English, 2 units of social science, 1 unit of chemistry with lab, 1 unit of physics with lab, and 4 units of mathematics including algebra II and trigonometry.
 Incoming students who do not satisfy the admission requirements may enroll in preparatory courses provided by the University.
 Transfer students require a transfer GPA of 2.25.